Course List & Schedule

 In PersonPoints

-The IRB Internship program allows students to gain hands-on and administrative experience in an Institutional Review Board setting.
-The Internship is a wonderful opportunity to work in the field and to gain valuable experience and connections.
+The IRB internship program allows students to gain hands-on and administrative experience in an Institutional Review Board setting.
+The internship is a wonderful foundational opportunity toward pursuing work in the field of human subjects’ protections, and gaining valuable work experience and making important connections.

-Institutional Review Boards (IRBs) at academic research centers, hospitals, and universities across the U.S. are part of a federal oversight system created nearly forty years ago to safeguard the rights and well-being of people who volunteer to take part in research.
-Within this system of “research protections,” institution-based ethics review boards (i.e. IRB’s) provide prior review and approval of research involving human subjects.
+Institutional Review Boards (IRBs) at academic research centers, hospitals, and universities across the U.S. remain at the heart of a federal oversight system created nearly forty years ago to safeguard the rights and well-being of research participants.
+Within this system of “research protections,” institution-based ethics review boards (i.e., IRBs) provide ongoing review and approval of research involving human subjects.
 The IRB promotes an institution’s application of the core ethical principles related to research and supports compliance with federal, state, and local research regulations.
+The IRB internship is designed for those students who are interested in the possibility of obtaining a job as an IRB administrator, rather than in seeking further education (e.g., going to law school or medical school) when they complete their master’s in Bioethics degree.
+26

-Potential topics covered during an IRB internship are IRB metrics (what types of metrics can be used to demonstrate whether IRBs are achieving or falling short of their mission), ethical challenges encountered in drug abuse research, randomized controlled psychopharmacology studies involving minors, the limits of confidentiality with respect to internet-based research, and informed consent/subject literacy.
+Potential topics covered during an IRB internship are IRB metrics (what types of metrics can be used to demonstrate whether IRBs are achieving or falling short of their mission); assessments of possible harm(s); ethical challenges encountered in specific applications including drug abuse research and randomized controlled psychopharmacology studies involving minors; the limits of confidentiality with respect to internet-based research; and crafting of informed-consent documents.

-Interested students should email Patricia Contino with a brief two-paragraph summary of their interest in the Internship, and a summary of their prior relevant experience.
-Because there are limited spaces available in the Internship program, the Program’s Director and Associate Director will make final decisions about which students are chosen for the Internship.
+Application: Interested students should email Robert Klitzman (rlk2@cumc.columbia.edu) and Sameer H. Ladha (shl2159@columbia.edu) with a two-paragraph summary of prior relevant course and work experience, and interest in the Internship.
+As limited spaces are available in the Internship program, the program leadership and IRB mentors will make final decisions about acceptance to the program.

 Voices in Bioethics Internship